-You can't improve what you don't see.
+You can’t improve, reorganize, or AI-optimize what you can’t see.

 What is a Visual Sitemap?